What is Aphorism?

 An example of aphorism can be seen in To Kill a Mocking Bird, by Harper Lee.
 Atticus Finch tells her daughter:

 “You never really understand a person until you consider things from his point of view – until you climb into his skin and walk around in it.”

-The above statement holds the truth, as we cannot claim to judge a person unless we understand the way he views the world and its affairs.
+The above statement holds truth, as we cannot claim to judge a person unless we understand the way he views the world and its affairs.

 “If?
 There is no if.
 There is only what is.
 What was?
 What will be.”

-We can perceive the truth in the above statement because it gives a message to always live in a moment.
-It tells us that it is useless to have regrets about the past and we should move on with our lives for a better present and future.
+We can perceive the truth in the above statement because it gives a message to always live in the moment.
+It tells us that it is useless to have regrets about the past, and we should move on with our lives for a better present and future.

-Alexander Pope was a great aphorist of 18th century.
+Alexander Pope was a great aphorist of the 18th century.
 Following are some memorable quotes from his works:

 - “‘Tis education forms the common mind; just as the twig is bent, the tree’s inclined.”
 (Golden Treasury of the Familiar)